brodyberg/Notes/OpticsByExample/optics-exercises/QUESTIONS.md

 # Questions

+## HIE problems

+- Can't find symbols in different files

+Things that do work
+- Can find symbols in the same file (eg. F12)
+- Can see intellisense
+- In intellisense, can click link into (local?) docs(!)

-You can make a "liar lens" - what's the point of that?
+## You can make a "liar lens" - what's the point of that?

     *Main Lib Control.Lens> print purplePearl
     Ship {_name = "Purple Pearl", _numCrew = 74}